 THIS WILL NOT WORK WITH EVERY DISK, try to avoid Kickstart 1.3 or older.
 This is purely experimental.
 Standard AmigaDOS disks seem fine.
 Some games will work.

-While developing this interface (aka floppybridge) I also added support for Greeseweazle by Keir Fraser (also makes the FlashFloppy software)
+While developing this interface (aka floppybridge) I also added support for Greeseweazle by Keir Fraser (also makes the FlashFloppy software - firmware V0.27+ required)

 Toni Wilen, the official maintainer of WinUAE is a busy guy, so while I'm waiting for him to be ready to include this in the official WinUAE build, I have provided a temporary preview build